-LANconfig: Wireless LAN > General > Logical WLAN settings > WLAN network <number> > Network
+LANconfig: Wireless LAN > General > Logical WLAN settings > WLAN network < number> > Network

-- 7. Assign the IP address and netmask to the device that your Public Spot network should specify.
+- If you do not set up a private WLAN, you should disable the setting Allow data traffic between stations with this SSID for security reasons.
+This prohibits communication between the individual Public Spot users. - 7.
+Assign the IP address and netmask to the device that your Public Spot network should specify.
 The Public Spot module has its own address on your network, which is independent from the address that you assigned to your device.
 For example, if you have a 192.168.0.0/24 network set up and your device has the IP address 192.168.2.1, you can assign the IP address 192.168.3.1 and the subnet mask 255.255.255.0, as long as this IP address has not already been used elsewhere.
-Select the interface that you chose under Interface assignment e.g., WLAN-1. - LANconfig: IPv4 > General > IP networks
+Select the interface that you chose under Interface assignment e.g., WLAN-1.

+LANconfig: IPv4 > General > IP networks